sveltejs/svelte/site/content/blog/2021-03-23-sveltekit-beta.md

 The source code is available at [github.com/sveltejs/kit](https://github.com/sveltejs/kit).
 Issues and pull requests are disabled while we finish getting our house in order, but we'll be making it fully open in the near future.

+## Wait, what is SvelteKit?

+Think of it as [Next](https://nextjs.org/) for Svelte.
+It's a framework for building apps with Svelte, complete with server-side rendering, routing, code-splitting for JS and CSS, adapters for different serverless platforms and so on.

+If you're familiar with [Sapper](https://sapper.svelte.dev), SvelteKit is Sapper's successor.

 ## From Snowpack to Vite

 One thing that might seem surprising after the [announcement video](/blog/whats-the-deal-with-sveltekit), in which I waxed lyrical about [Snowpack](https://www.snowpack.dev/), is that SvelteKit uses [Vite](https://vitejs.dev) under the hood.
 When we tried Snowpack back when we started thinking about what form SvelteKit should take, it was love at first sight.